lionlimon/blanker/README.md

 # Blanker

-Blanker is cli for creating typical folders of yours project by blanks
+Blanker is CLI for creating typical folders of yours project by blanks

 1. Create your blank in directory
 2. Run `blanker NewAwesomeComponent` there